sns-sdks/go-twitter/README.md

 fmt.Println(bu, err)
 ```

 Or you can handle authentication contact with twitter.
-See the [`Examples for authorize`](https://github.com/sns-sdks/go-twitter/tree/master/example/oauth1/authorization.go)
+See the [`Examples for OAuth 1.0a`](https://github.com/sns-sdks/go-twitter/tree/master/example/oauth1/authorization.go)

 ## Features